3. Drawing Structural Equation Modeling Diagrams Without Data

 The lavaan Package’s Syntax

 In psychology, the lavaan package has been widely used for structural equation modeling (SEM) in R. It integrates methods such as factor analysis, regression models and path analysis into a coherent framework, allowing researchers to study how different variables are related to one another.
-Basically, models can be specified using strings in a particular syntax of the lavaan package.
+Basically, models can be specified using strings in a particular syntax of the lavaan package in the ggsem application.

 reading =~ x1 + x2 + x3